Prince aims to rebrand Saudi Arabia from 9/11 hotbed of extreme Islam

 Within the country, rights defenders charge that the state is above the law and that dozens of activists are serving long prison sentences for advocating change.
 Women and minorities are "systematically" discriminated against, according to Human Rights Watch.

-As the forceful young prince woos the world, he is also having pursuing to explain Saudi Arabia's continued support for the two-and-a-half-year involvement in the war in neighboring Yemen — a conflict that has created what the U.N. calls the worst humanitarian crisis in the world.
+As Salman woos the world, he is also having to explain Saudi Arabia's continued support for the two-and-a-half-year involvement in the war in neighboring Yemen — a conflict that has created what the U.N. calls the worst humanitarian crisis in the world.

-Note: CORRECTION (Nov.
-6, 12:45 p.m.): An earlier version of this article referred incorrectly to Alwaleed's investment in News Corp.
-According to the company, he sold his holdings in News Corp. in 2014; he does not currently hold an investment there.